 Add External Audio Files From Your PC

-So now that we’ve gone over how users can record voiceovers from within PowerPoint, let’s next discuss how you can add outside pre-recorded audio files into PowerPoint presentations.
+So now that I’ve gone over how users can record voiceovers from within PowerPoint, let’s next discuss how you can add outside pre-recorded audio files into PowerPoint presentations.
 These recorded audio files can be voiceovers recorded in other programs, background music files, sound effects, and any other kinds of sounds.

 This process is also quite easy, as PowerPoint allows its users to import various sound files that have been saved onto your PC into a PowerPoint slide show.
 The supported audio types are WAV, MP3, and MID, which are luckily the most common audio file types.

 To insert your desired external audio file, first you’ll need to open your PowerPoint presentation.
 Click Insert–>Audio–>Audio on my PC> navigate through computer folders to find the desired audio file –> click Insert for PowerPoint to read aloud your newly imported audio file.

 Changing Audio Playback Settings